Welcome to this review of Ginger Software, the spell checker and grammar proofreading software.

 Ginger Software Features: Everything You Get

 Now let's get into the meat and potatoes of this review.
-Ginger has a lot of unique features, and here's a list of the ones we will cover today:
+Ginger has a lot of unique features, and here's a list of the ones I will cover today:

 - Design and ease-of-use